Statue of Liberty: Lighthouse Board and War Department (1886–1933)

 When the torch was illuminated on the evening of the statue's dedication, it produced only a faint gleam, barely visible from Manhattan.
 The World characterized it as "more like a glowworm than a beacon."
 Bartholdi suggested gilding the statue to increase its ability to reflect light, but this proved too expensive.
 The United States Lighthouse Board took over the Statue of Liberty in 1887 and pledged to install equipment to enhance the torch's effect; in spite of its efforts, the statue remained virtually invisible at night.
 When Bartholdi returned to the United States in 1893, he made additional suggestions, all of which proved ineffective.
 He did successfully lobby for improved lighting within the statue, allowing visitors to better appreciate Eiffel's design.
-In 1901, President Theodore Roosevelt, once a member of the New York committee, ordered the statue's transfer to the War Department, as it had proved useless as a lighthouse.
+In 1901, President Theodore Roosevelt, once a member of the New York committee, ordered the statue's transfer to the War Department, as it had proven useless as a lighthouse.
 A unit of the Army Signal Corps was stationed on Bedloe's Island until 1923, after which military police remained there while the island was under military jurisdiction.

 Wars and other upheavals in Europe prompted large-scale emigration to the United States in the late 19th and early 20th century; many entered through New York and saw the statue not as a symbol of enlightenment, as Bartholdi had intended, but as a sign of welcome to their new home.
 The association with immigration only became stronger when an immigrant processing station was opened on nearby Ellis Island.
 This view was consistent with Lazarus's vision in her sonnet—she described the statue as "Mother of Exiles"—but her work had become obscure.
 In 1903, the sonnet was engraved on a plaque that was affixed to the base of the statue.

 Oral histories of immigrants record their feelings of exhilaration on first viewing the Statue of Liberty.
 One immigrant who arrived from Greece recalled:

 The statue rapidly became a landmark.
 Originally, it was a dull copper color, but shortly after 1900 a green patina, also called verdigris, caused by the oxidation of the copper skin, began to spread.
 As early as 1902 it was mentioned in the press; by 1906 it had entirely covered the statue.
 Believing that the patina was evidence of corrosion, Congress authorized US$62,800 for various repairs, and to paint the statue both inside and out.
 There was considerable public protest against the proposed exterior painting.
 The Army Corps of Engineers studied the patina for any ill effects to the statue and concluded that it protected the skin, "softened the outlines of the Statue and made it beautiful."
 The statue was painted only on the inside.
 The Corps of Engineers also installed an elevator to take visitors from the base to the top of the pedestal.